Minglu58/TIA2V/README.md

 ```

 ## Acknowledgements
 Our code is based on [Latent-Diffusion](https://github.com/CompVis/latent-diffusion).
+Thanks to the authors for their significant contributions.

 ## Citation